doubtfire-lms/doubtfire-deploy/CONTRIBUTING.md

 We welcome additions and extensions to Doubtfire that help progress our goal of supporting student learning through frequent formative feedback and delayed summative assessment.

-This guide provides high-level details on how to contribute to any of the Doubtfire repositories.
+This guide provides high-level details on how to contribute to the Doubtfire repositories.

 ## Table of Contents